sveltejs/kit/.changeset/thick-gorillas-judge.md

 '@sveltejs/kit': patch
 ---

-Fix: Sveltekit's provided fetch function now accepts the same input types for the body as the native fetch function.
+fix: page load `fetch()` now accepts the same input types for the body as the native fetch function